DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 Yield Farming: The Tax Complexity Multiplier

-- Supply ETH and USDC to a Uniswap liquidity pool, receiving LP tokens.
+- Supply ETH and USDC to a Uniswap liquidity pool, receiving LP tokens

-- Stake those LP tokens in a yield farm to earn reward tokens.
+- Stake those LP tokens in a yield farm to earn reward tokens

-- Claim the reward tokens and sell them for more ETH and USDC.
+- Claim the reward tokens and sell them for more ETH and USDC

-- Redeposit to compound returns.
+- Redeposit to compound returns

 Step 1: Providing Liquidity

-The dominant position among tax professionals is that depositing assets into a liquidity pool in exchange for LP tokens is a taxable event — you are exchanging your ETH and USDC for a new asset (the LP token).
+The dominant position among tax professionals is that depositing assets into a liquidity pool in exchange for LP tokens is a taxable event — you're exchanging your ETH and USDC for a new asset (the LP token).
 This triggers capital gains or losses on the deposited assets based on their cost basis.

 Liquidity Provider (LP) Tax Tracking